Skip to content

 Ubuntu 24.04 x86_64formatting, clippy, unit/integration tests, docs build, link checks, installer smoke tests, and coverage

-Current CI validates project behavior on Ubuntu.
+Current CI validates full runtime-facing behavior on Ubuntu and authoring/distribution behavior on macOS.
 Other published builds should be treated as lower-confidence until corresponding CI coverage exists.

 Release-built